tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 #### Checks outside `CheckTx`

 There are a number of checks that the mempool performs on the transaction, that are not part of `CheckTx` itself.
-Those checks, however, have been mentioned in the user issues described at the beginning of this document:
+Those checks, have been mentioned in the user issues described at the beginning of this document:

 - Transaction size
 - Proto checks